OpenSidewalks/OpenSidewalks-Schema/README.md

 ### 2. Adjacent entities
 Adjacent entities are pedestrian network-adjacent entities which help describe the surrounding environment of the pedestrian network and can be used to amend the traversable network with important information.
-For example, a blind user would benefit from knowing the footway he is using is adjacent to vegetation on his right side and a lake on his left side, or a park visitor would want to know where benches are located along his walk.
+For example, a blind user would benefit from knowing that the footway they are using is adjacent to vegetation on their right side and a lake on their left side, or a park visitor would want to know where benches are located along their walk.
 Adjacent entities are not required for producing a valid OpenSidewalks dataset.

 There are three types of adjacent entity models: